LiveFree AI planning check - tell us what you think

 How to maximise natural light, plan artificial lighting, and create the perfect atmosphere in your new extension.

-Good lighting design uses three layers: ambient (150-300 lux), task (300-500 lux), and accent.
-Plan during electrical first fix - adding recessed lights after plastering is expensive.
+Good extension lighting combines natural light strategies - rooflights cost £800-£2,500 each, clerestory windows suit side returns - with three artificial layers: ambient (150-300 lux), task (300-500 lux), and accent.
+Kitchens need 4000K LEDs with CRI 90+ and under-cabinet task lighting; living spaces suit 2700-3000K with dimmable circuits.
+Space downlights 1-1.2m apart.
+Plan everything during electrical first fix - adding recessed lights after plastering is costly.

 Lighting can make or break an extension.
 Get it right and you'll have a bright, welcoming space that works day and night.
 Get it wrong and you'll struggle with dark corners, harsh glare, and an uncomfortable atmosphere.
 Plan your lighting before construction begins.